marciobahia/Letmeask/README.md

 ## Tecnologies

-This project was developed using the following technologies
+This project was developed using the following technologies:

 - [ReactJS](https://reactjs.org/)